skraft9/pfsense-security-research/README.md

 **Create group and assign privilege `WebCfg - Diagnostics: Command`:**
 ![Screenshot 2025-06-27 133201](https://github.com/user-attachments/assets/b1063a5c-442a-4628-ac94-e0fa5d6f10c4)

-> I acknowledge and appreciate the built-in warning in the pfSense UI.
-However, this disclaimer does not constitute proper access control.
+> I acknowledge the built-in security warning in the pfSense UI related to the `WebCfg - Diagnostics: Command` permission.
+However, this disclaimer does not constitute as proper access control.
 >
 > The existence of a warning does not justify a design that equates a single web permission with unrestricted system-level file access.